 Returns the number of times a rule is violated (i.e. the number of findings).
 You can set a scope for the ruleset to take into account (see scope in COUNT RULE above) and also filter the desired status of the violations:

-- ALL returns all findings irrespective of their relaxation status - OPENED (default) returns only findings that are not relaxed - RELAXED returns only relaxed findings
+- ALL returns all findings irrespective of their relaxation status

+- OPENED returns only opened findings

+- CONFIRMED returns only confirmed findings

+- RELAXED returns only relaxed findings